c4thyc/pythonProject/README.md

 EXTRA INFO:

-Since this is a brand new coding tool for me, I utilized various videos and websites to aid me in the process of coding this program.
+Since this is a new coding tool for me, I utilized various videos and websites to aid me in the process of coding this program.

 Here are my credits to the resources I used: